shruti45/shruti-rugi-news-app-test/README.md

 This is the repository that holds the frontend (ios/android) code for news app.

-# Instructions to ren the app on device
+# Instructions to run the app on device

 1.Clone the repository using provide link